-Also, if we are concerned that a student may be suicidal, we take any necessary steps to keep the student safe.
+Also, if we are concerned that a student may be at risk from suicide, self-harm, or abuse, we take any necessary steps to keep the student safe.
 Generally, this includes contacting parents if the student provides consent.

 Can I refer my student to counseling?